pastynko/IpCamera/README.md

 The full example section has an example of how to setup a group display.
 Some additional things to check to get it working are:

 + Currently the poll time of the group must be the same or less than the total time contained in each cameras m3u8 files.
-If you have 3 seconds worth of video segments then this is the max time you can set to the Poll time to.
+If you have 3 seconds worth of video segments, this is the max time you can set to the Poll time to.
-If your not using HLS and just using ipcamera.jpg to display the groups picture with then the poll time can be set to a wider range.
+If your not using HLS and are just using ipcamera.jpg to display the groups picture with, then the poll time can be set to a wider range.
 + All cameras should have the same HLS segment size setting.
 1 and 2 second long segments have been tested to work.

 This is still a very new feature and if you have any issues please send some TRACE level log output of when the problem occurs.